NREL/OpenOA/paper/paper.md

 [^nrelwebsite]: \url{https://nrel.gov}
 [^wp3website]: \url{https://a2e.energy.gov/projects/wp3}

-**Figure 1: Overview of Operational Analysis**

 Operational analysis involves obtaining time-series data from an industrial plant's SCADA system, performing ETL and QC processes on these data, and then computing various metrics that might inform decisions by the plant operator.
 Since its inception, OpenOA has been used in several published studies at NREL.
+An early version of the code was used in [@Craig2018] to quantify the uncertainty in analyst choices.
 In one study, it is used to calculate long-term operational AEP from over 470 wind farms in the US to assess correlation between uncertainty components [@Bodini2020].
+OpenOA is used in an upcoming paper analysing the gap between preconstruction estimates of energy production, called the P50 bias [cite gap analysis].

 By forming an open source software project, OpenOA hopes to improve the reproducibility of research in this field, provide benchmark implementations of commonly performed data transformation and analysis tasks (to lower the barrier to entry), and finally to serve as a conduit that can deliver state-of-the-art analysis methods from researchers to practitioners.